 A dedicated resource works 8 hours a day, 5 days a week which brings it to 160 hours per month.
 Being a global company, it is highly important to ensure that the operations are not affected even by at least 5 minutes.
-And, 24*7 support is essential for organisations to ensure smooth flow of operations.
-It helps in overcoming daunting change management challenges, especially in preparing the IT department for disruptive change.
+And, 24/7 support is essential for organizations to ensure smooth flow of operations.
+It helps in overcoming daunting change management challenges, especially in preparing the IT department for a disruptive change.

 If we scale the total project cost to 100, managing a team itself occupies 40% of the project cost which excludes training on upcoming technologies and advancements.

 Visibility of users, devices and applications for planning & troubleshooting is very important and to do this, a dedicated resources team is essential.